A 12-year-old student who was traveling by New York City Transit ...Learn More

 Consumer products are recalled nearly every day.
 In 2012, the Consumer Product Safety Commission (CPSC) issued recalls of 52 different toys, 105 products for infants and children, and 39 consumer electronics.
 Any one of these products could cause multiple injuries before the problem is discovered and the product recalled.

 You can stay on top of consumer product safety recalls by subscribing to email alerts or monitoring websites such as the CPSC or recalls.gov.
 If you were injured by a dangerous or defective product, you should contact an attorney as soon as possible for help getting the product off the market and securing compensation for your injuries.
-In New York City, contact Leandros A. Vrionedes, P.C. for a free consultation with an experienced products liability and personal injury attorney.
+In New York City, contact Leandros A. Vrionedes, P.C. for a free consultation with an experienced New York consumer product attorney.